easyish/arcrelay/README.md

 $ yarn testrpc
 `

-Back in the first terminal window, run
+### Run index.ts
+To compile and run index.ts with all necessary dependencies, leave testRPC running in the 2nd terminal window, and in the 1st terminal window run:

 `
 $ yarn dev